compound-finance/comet/README.md

 Deploys contracts to a specified chain using a deployment script.

-`yarn hardhat deploy --network fuji --deployment usdc`
+`yarn hardhat deploy --network mainnet --deployment usdc`

 ### Run spider task